sebastianoscarlopez/Login_App/README.md

-# Login_Core
+# App Login
 Proof of concept React Core architecture.
-It's a submodule used by Login_Mobile and Login_Web
+It use submoduleLogin_Core